jrg94/CSE5539/presentation/paper-notes.md

 the closest MIDI note numbers and some analysis is done to remove transient notes and harmonics.
 Finally, the best sequence is chosen based on some heuristic.

+Meanwhile, Marolt leverages PreFEst core to estimate F0 candidates, but uses spectral modeling synthese (SMS) on the front end.
+The advantage to this method is the ability to identify melody fragments which can be clustered into a melody line.
+Clustering is accomplished using Gaussian Mixture Models (GMMs) based on dominance, pitch, loudness, pitch stability, and onset steepness.

+For classical music, Eggink and Brown developed a method of detecting melody lines using various knowledge sources for prediction.
+Knowledge sources include local knowledge (i.e. instrument recognition) and temporal knowledge.
+I'll need to read this again to get a good understanding.

+For vocal music, Li and Wang extend F0 estimation from noisy speech techniques.
+Music signals are sent through a 128 gammatone filterbank and split by a frequency of 800 Hz.
+Then some analysis is done to extract the melody line.

+Finally, Hainsworth and Macleod came up with a method for detecting base lines.
+First, they extract onset times of notes below 200 Hz.
+Then, they perform some F0 analysis and track the results over time using comb-filter like analysis.
+The results are then cleaned up.

 ### 8.4 Estimating Beat Structure (267 - 275)

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)